emanuelefirmani/get-git-english/docs/obiettivo_4.rst

 As you have seen, git succeeds in storing the history of all file changes without saving the differences.
-At the beginning of this guide I had anticipated that SVN and git showed an opposite behaviour on this point
+At the beginning of this guide I had anticipated that SVN and git showed an opposite behaviour on this point:

 -  SVN stores deltas and, when required, rebuilds the present state;
 -  git stores the present state and, when required, computes deltas.